wereboss/wereboss.github.io/about.md

 classes: wide
 ---

-As a professional, I’m a budding Data Analyst, a Digital Banking specialist, a passionate evangelist for digital innovation and customer centricity.
+A budding Data Analyst, an experienced Digital Banking specialist & a passionate evangelist for digital innovation and customer centricity.

 A relentless problem solver and a lifelong learner, at heart.